Becky Hart | Feb 27, 2024

 The radio can be unpredictable, especially if your road trip takes you to some remote areas, and kids hate commercials.

-If your car is enabled with Bluetooth technology and you haven't already done so, connect your phone to the car to have on-demand music/entertainment for your kids.
+If your car is enabled with Bluetooth technology and you haven't already done so, connect your phone to the car to have on-demand music or entertainment for your kids.
 Kids get bored very easily, and when you don't want to hand them a phone, tablet, or toy, flip on their favorite song or whatever music makes them happy from your phone.

 You might be taking a vacation with your family to disconnect from technology and reconnect with each other.
 If that’s you, these tips might not be a good fit.
 But if you’re OK with everyone still having a bit of screen time, keep reading.